Raaaainbow/02104-advanced/README.md

 # 02104 Advanced Breakout
-This is group 15's advanced breakout for the janurary course 02104
+This is group 15's advanced breakout for the January course 02104

 ## Table of Contents
 - [Installation](#installation)